How to deal with a snake bite?

 Identifying a venomous snake

-Identifying a venomous snake can be difficult, but there are some general characteristics that can help you determine whether a snake is venomous or not.
+As mentioned identifying a venomous snake can be difficult and it is not necessary, however if you are curious about it, there are some general characteristics that can help you determine whether a snake is venomous or not.
 Here are some key features to look for:

 Head shape: Venomous snakes typically have a triangular or diamond-shaped head, while non-venomous snakes have a more rounded head.